eea/helm-charts/sources/elastic7/README.md

 - Fixed discovery configuration with proper DNS names
 - Shared SSL certificates across all nodes
 - Master nodes configured with data role for initial cluster bootstrap

-### Rancher UI Ingress Issues

-If you're using Rancher UI to configure the chart and the Kibana ingress is not being created despite setting the hostname correctly, this may be due to configuration format conflicts.

-**Common symptoms**:
-- Ingress not created after setting hostname in Rancher UI
-- Chart deployment succeeds but no ingress resource appears
-- Hostname appears to be set correctly in Rancher but ingress template doesn't pick it up

-**Solution**:
-- Upgrade to chart version 0.1.13 or later which includes improved ingress validation
-- Ensure you're setting the hostname in the "Kibana Ingress Hostname" field under "Kibana Configuration"
-- If upgrading from version 0.1.12, the ingress validation has been simplified for better Rancher compatibility

 ### Troubleshooting